Sheet Pan Steak Fajitas

-Sheet Pan Fajitas are perfect for those busy nights when you have to race out the door or just plain old don’t want to stand at the stove!
-Cut up everything the night before and then throw it all on a baking sheet and in less than 15 minutes dinner is served.
-Dinner as easy to clean up as it is to make!
+Steak and Shrimp Fajitas are perfect for busy nights.
+Toss the marinated steak and shrimp on a sheet pan along with some peppers and onions and in 20 minutes dinner is served.
+Dinner is as easy to clean up as it is to make!

 I am a busy mom like I am sure many of you are and sometimes … a lot of the time, I just don’t want to make dinner.
 I want a dinner fairy to pop up when I am done work and make me something amazing every night.

-First, start by cutting it all up.
+1. First, start by cutting it all up.
 I highly encourage you to do this the night before.
-It will only take you 10 minutes to cut it up and a few minutes to make the marinade.
-Wash and dry the bell peppers then cut them and the onion up into thin strips.
-Shove it in a sealed container and throw it in the fridge for the next day.
+It will only take 10 minutes to cut it up and a few minutes to make the marinade.
+Wash and dry the bell peppers then cut them and the onion into thin strips.
+Toss them in a sealed container and store them in the fridge for the next day.

 peppers and onions thinly sliced on a cutting board on a white table